vedmack/yadcf/contributing.md

 Use github for bug reports or new features request only

-In case of bug always post a code sample that resembles your issue or event better provide a link to your page
+In case of bug always post a code sample that resembles your issue or even better provide a link to your page